phuef/ba/README.md

 # About
-This repository contains a prototypical implementation of a search engine for interactive (geo) visualizations.
+This repository contains a prototypical implementation of a search engine for interactive (geo) visualizations, used in [https://doi.org/10.5194/agile-giss-4-27-2023](https://doi.org/10.5194/agile-giss-4-27-2023).
 It consists of a server handling the search queries and a website providing the user interface.

 # Website
 The User Interface enables the user to search for keywords, through the search bar.